How to Lose Weight While Training For A Half Marathon

-If you accurately want to know exactly how many calories you’re burning during exercise, the closet device to get you there is a chest strapped heart rate monitor (HRM).
+If you accurately want to know exactly how many calories you’re burning during exercise, the closest device to get you there is a chest strapped heart rate monitor (HRM).
 You strap the HRM around your chest and place the HRM directly over your heart.
 The HRM can then communicate with your smartphone via Bluetooth to gather your heart rate data.
 For my recommendations on HRMs check out my recommendations for runners page.

 3. The overcompensation factor

 Have you ever known anyone to train for a half or full marathon that has actually gained weight?
 How in the world can someone gain weight while training for a half or full marathon?
 You watched them put in mile after mile of training and there moans of being soar for running 12 miles in a long run.
 Yet, they still somehow gain weight on the way to their half or full marathon race day.

 The reason why runners gain weight during half marathon training is partially due to the overcompensation factor.
 The overcompensation factor is simply overstating how many calories you’ve actually burned.